umersharif905/allaboard365/docs/TESTING.md

 **Save this key** - you'll need it for:
 1. Local testing (`local.settings.json`)
 2. Azure deployment (Application Settings)
-3. API calls to ManualTrigger
+3. API calls to DimeManualScheduler

 ---